 Eligibility Based on Age

 Medicare was originally created for people over the age of 65, making age the most common factor for eligibility.
-Of the 63 million-plus people enrolled in Medicare in 2021, about 55 million qualify based on age.

 You’re eligible for Medicare based on age if:

 - You’re turning 65 soon.